mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 ### The Best of Both World

 Here my approach.
-You generate a WordPress site, de-couple from the CMS (which is a database) and served the published content.
-Without a round-trip request to the database to serve a webpage is appealing.
+You still can use WordPress CMS to insert new content as usual.
+Once the WordPress site's content goes live, de-couple from the CMS and served the published lived content.
+Without a round-trip request to the database to served up a webpage when user access thru a browser is appealing.
 A faster site and when your CMS is down, you site is still up and running.

 ### Caveat Emptor

-You still can use WordPress CMS to insert new content as usual.
-However, you need to be aware of the following
+If you already have an existing WordPress site that doing well for your orgnaizations, you need to be aware of the following if you decide to go 'static`
-- Any “real-time” dynamic content on your site will not woek
+- Any “real-time” dynamic content on your site will not work
 - WordPress built-in commenting system can't be use.
-If not even being use at all, you can do without it!
+(If not even being use at all, you can do without it!)